deveshsangwan/Automated-Tex-Resume/README.md

-# Resume Automation
+# Devesh Sangwan's Resume

-This repository contains an automated system for managing and deploying a professional resume using GitHub Actions.
+This repository contains an automated system for managing and deploying Devesh Sangwan's professional resume using GitHub Actions.
 The setup ensures that any updates to the resume are processed, compiled, and deployed seamlessly.

 ## Features
 - **Automated Deployment**: Uses GitHub Actions to compile and deploy the latest version of the resume.